opencobra/optlang/docs/source/index.rst

 Optlang is a Python package for solving mathematical optimization problems, i.e. maximizing or minimizing an objective function over a set of variables subject to a number of constraints.
 Optlang provides a common interface to a series of optimization tools, so different solver backends can be changed in a transparent way.

+In constrast to e.g. the commonly used General Algebraic Modeling System (GAMS), optlang has a simple and intuitive interface using native Python algebra syntax, and is free and open-source.

 Optlang takes advantage of the symbolic math library `SymPy <http://sympy.org>`_ to allow objective functions and constraints to be easily formulated from symbolic expressions of variables (see examples).

 Currently supported solvers are: